gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

 ## Start

 In the previous steps, you used a pre-made heat template.
-Now you will learn how a heat template works.
+The next step is to understand how heat templates are built.

-## The template
+## The Template

 Every heat template follows the following structure: